Max Steiner: Later works (1953–1965)

 Although his contract ended in 1953, Steiner returned to Warner Bros. in 1958 and scored several films such as Band of Angels, Marjorie Morningstar, and John Paul Jones, and later ventured into television.
 Steiner still preferred large orchestras and leitmotif techniques during this part of his career.
 Steiner's pace slowed significantly in the mid-1950s, and he began freelancing.
 In 1954, RCA Victor asked Steiner to prepare and conduct an orchestral suite of music from Gone with the Wind for a special LP, which was later issued on CD.
 There are also acetates of Steiner conducting the Warner Brothers studio orchestra in music from many of his film scores.
 Composer Victor Young and Steiner were good friends, and Steiner completed the film score for China Gate, because Young had died before he could finish it.
 The credit frame reads: "Music by Victor Young, extended by his old friend, Max Steiner."
 There are numerous soundtrack recordings of Steiner's music as soundtracks, collections, and recordings by others.
 Steiner wrote into his seventies, ailing and near blind, but his compositions "revealed a freshness and fertility of invention."
 A theme for A Summer Place in 1959, written when Steiner was 71, became one of Warner Brothers' biggest hit-tunes for years and a re-recorded pop standard.
 This memorable instrumental theme spent nine weeks at #1 on the Billboard Hot 100 singles chart in 1960 (in an instrumental cover version by Percy Faith).
 Steiner continued to score films produced by Warner until the mid-sixties.

 In 1963, Steiner began writing his autobiography.
 Although it was completed, it was never published, and is the only source available on Steiner's childhood.
 A copy of the manuscript resides with the rest of the Max Steiner Collection at Brigham Young University in Provo, Utah.
 Steiner scored his last piece in 1965; however, he claimed he would have scored more films had he been offered the opportunity.
 His lack of work in the last years of his life was due to Hollywood's decreased interest in his scores caused by new film producers and new taste in film music.
 Another contribution to his declining career was his failing eyesight and deteriorating health, which caused him to reluctantly retire.
 Tony Thomas cited Steiner's last score as, "a weak coda to a mighty career."

+Death

 Steiner died of congestive heart failure in Hollywood, aged 83.
 He is entombed in the Great Mausoleum at Forest Lawn Memorial Park Cemetery in Glendale, California.